-- Kata'ib Hezbollah.
-One Mahdi Army offshoot, Kata'ib Hezbollah (KAH), was designated by the State Department as a Foreign Terrorist Organization (FTO) in June 2009.
-KAH has an estimated 20,000 fighters.
-94 In July 2009, the Department of the Treasury designated it and its commander, Abu Mahdi al-Muhandis, as threats to Iraqi stability under Executive Order 13438.
-Muhandis was a Da'wa party operative during Saddam's rule, and was convicted in absentia by Kuwaiti courts for the Da'wa assassination attempt on the ruler of Kuwait in May 1985 and the 1983 Da'wa bombings of the U.S. and French embassies there.
-After these attacks, he served as leader of the Badr Corps of the IRGC-backed Supreme Council for the Islamic Revolution in Iraq (SCIRI), but he broke with the group in 2003 because of its support for the U.S. invasion of Iraq.
-He joined the Mahdi Army during 2003-2006 but then broke to form KAH. - Asa'ib Ahl Al Haq.
-Asa'ib Ahl Al Haq (AAH) leader Qais al-Khazali headed the Mahdi Army "Special Groups" breakaway faction during 2006-2007, until his capture and incarceration by U.S. forces for his alleged role in a 2005 raid that killed five American soldiers.
+- (SCIRI), but he broke with the group in 2003 because of its support for the U.S. invasion of Iraq.
+He was in the Mahdi Army during 2003-2006. - Asa'ib Ahl Al Haq.
+Asa'ib Ahl Al Haq (AAH) leader Qais al-Khazali headed the Mahdi Army "Special Groups" breakaway faction during 2006-2007, until his capture by U.S. forces for his alleged role in a 2005 raid that killed five American soldiers.
 During his imprisonment, his followers formed AAH.
-After his release in 2010, Khazali took refuge in Iran, returning in 2011 to take resume command of AAH while also converting it into a political movement.
-AAH resumed military activities after the 2014 Islamic State offensive, and has about 15,000 fighters.
-Khazali is now an elected member of Iraq's national assembly. - Badr Organization.
-The Badr Organization, the armed wing of the Islamic Supreme Council of Iraq (ISCI, formerly SCIRI), the mainstream Shia party headed now by Ammar al-Hakim.
-Did not oppose the 2003-2011 U.S. intervention in Iraq.
+After his release in 2010, Khazali took refuge in Iran, returning in 2011 to take resume command of AAH while also participating in the political process.
+AAH mobilized to fight the 2014 Islamic State offensive.
+Khazali is an elected member of Iraq's national assembly. - Badr Organization.
+The Badr Organization, the armed wing of the Islamic Supreme Council of Iraq (ISCI, formerly SCIRI), the mainstream Shia party headed now by Ammar al-Hakim, did not oppose the 2003-2011 U.S. intervention in Iraq.
 The Badr forces (then known as the Badr Brigades or Badr Corps) received training and support from the IRGC-QF in its failed efforts to overthrow Saddam during the 1980s and 1990s.
-The Badr Organization largely disarmed after Saddam's fall, integrated into the political process, and supported the United States as a facilitator of Iraq's transition to Shia rule.
-Its leader is Hadi al-Amiri, an elected member of the National Assembly who advocates for government reliance on the Shia militias.
-Amiri's faction, called "Conquest," won the second-highest number of seats in the May 12, 2018, Iraqi election, positioning Amiri to wield significant influence.
-Badr has an estimated 20,000 militia fighters.
-95 - Harakat Hezbollah al-Nujaba.
-Some Iran-backed Shia militias formed after the U.S. withdrawal.
-Harakat Hezbollah al-Nujaba or "Nujaba Movement," led by Shaykh Akram al-Ka'bi, formed in 2013 to assist the Asad regime in Syria.
-The group increased its presence on the Aleppo front in 2016 to help the Asad regime recapture the whole city.
-Ka'bi was designated as a threat to Iraq's stability under
+The forces disarmed after Saddam's fall and integrated into the political process.
+Badr's leader is Hadi al-Amiri, an elected member of the National Assembly.
+His "Conquest" movement won the second-highest number of seats in the May 12, 2018, Iraqi election, giving Amiri significant influence. - Harakat Hezbollah al-Nujaba.
+This militia, led by Shaykh Akram al-Ka'bi, formed in 2013 to assist the Asad regime in Syria.
+The group increased its presence at Aleppo in 2016 to help the Asad regime recapture that city.
+Ka'bi was designated as a threat to Iraq's stability under E.O.
+13438 in 2008, when he was then a leader of a Mahdi Army offshoot termed the "Special Groups."
+In March 2019, the Trump Administration designated the Nujaba militia as a terrorist entity under E.O.
+13224.